Environmental stewardship and lasting friendships in Colorado’s high country.

 When our work is done, we’ll venture into the backcountry.
 We’ll hike on the renowned Colorado Trail, traversing beautiful passes with views of Mt.
 Elbert and Mt.
 Massive.
 The backcountry offers us the opportunity to be fully present in our surroundings and with our group–it’s Overland at its best.
 Our three days in the backcountry will also give us the chance to use the trails we’ve helped build and reconstruct for so many hikers.

 Next, we’ll hit the water for a two-day rafting excursion out of Buena Vista.
-With professional guides at the helm, we’ll explore a section of the Arizona River through Brown’s Canyon.
+With professional guides at the helm, we’ll explore a section of the Arkansas River through Brown’s Canyon.
 Dynamic and fun, our time on the water will provide us with a new perspective on the Colorado landscape.

 At trip end, we’ll look back on two weeks of environmental engagement and exploration.
 More than that, though, we’ll have felt and shared the satisfaction of working together towards a common goal.
 With our trip mates and leaders, we’ll have made a lasting and important impact on the land we explored–and we’ll have made lasting and important friendships with each other.

 We are all sharing in the happy glow of Ethan's extraordinary experience that was the result of careful planning by exceptional staff.

 - Maya and Brian French, Brookline, Massachusetts